preciofishbone/OmniaDocsG2/blocks/analytics-widget/index.rst

 Analytics widget
 =============================================

-**This block is available in Omnia 7.5.
-Work on the page is ongoing.**
+**This block is available in Omnia 7.5 and later.
+Work on this page is ongoing.**

 This block is used to display Matomo analytics data.
-Several blocks can be used on a page, with different settings, to display different aspects of the analytics data,
+Several blocks can be used on a page, with different settings, to display different aspects of the analytics data.

+If you will be using the same filter settings in several widget blocks, it can save some time to set the filter settings in a Analytics filters block and connect thw widget blocks to the filters block.

 The following settings are available for this block: